Liveness Detection Certification, FIDO Certification and PAD Evaluations

 Limitations of Liveness Detection Certifications

-As implied above, there are certain limitations of liveness detection certifications, which should be kept in mind when using them as decision criterion.
+There are certain limitations of liveness detection certifications, which should be kept in mind when using them as decision criterion.
 For instance, for a PAD evaluation that is independent from FIDO, the vendor himself can choose and decide the level of PAI, the number of attacks and the number of subjects.
-Also, the test devices can be chosen by the vendor, even for FIDO certifications.
 Even for a strongly regulated FIDO certification, the number of devices and spoofing scenarios tested is limited.
 This should be kept in mind as the biometric anti-spoofing can perform differently on unseen presentation attacks.
 Also, when reviewing the test reports of evaluated/certified solutions, there are details which should be looked at closely, for instance, the false rejection of live people (BPCER).
 This calculation is often kept unmentioned as there is a direct link between APCER and BPCER: if the solution is designed to perform extremely well on APCER (correctly rejecting fakes), this can result in a higher BPCER (falsely rejecting live people).
 In a real-world scenario, of course, this has to be balanced in order to create security and usability at the same time.
-If you’re interested in such a solution, you can go to the BioID Playground for testing and find more information about BioID liveness detection here.

 As a German biometrics company with more than 20 years of experience in the market, BioID sees with great interest how the biometrics industry is changing.
 With its multiple patents, BioID is a leading player worldwide to offer software-based biometric anti-spoofing.
 As the demand for facial recognition is growing, the market has seen many new entrants and a broad diversification of offerings.
 As such, standards like the ISO/IEC 30107-3 offer guidelines for an objective measurement for presentation attack detection performance.
 For a buying decision, while a liveness detection certification does facilitate the assessment process, one must pay attention to their intended application by considering factors such as ease of integration, user experience, as well as vendor credibility (e.g. in terms of GDPR).
 Every application scenario is different and the best way to find a suitable anti-spoofing solution is to find a trusted & experienced vendor.